adc-trust-ai/trust-free/README.md

 ⚠️ Currently, trust-free is only tested and supported on macOS ARM64 (e.g. M1/M2/M3/M4 chips).
 Compatibility for other platforms (Intel macOS, Linux and Windows) is planned in future releases.

-An interpretable regression model in Python with Random-Forest-level accuracy
+TRUST (Transparent, Robust and Ultra-Sparse Trees) is an interpretable regression model in Python with Random-Forest-level accuracy.
+This is a free version -- a pro version is planned for the future.